EddoSellsCannons/EddoBot/README.md

   - Creates Discord Polls quickly and easily
   - RPG: A autobattler with levelling and dungeon.
 Allows battles to be outputted frame by frame, creating a sort of animation.
 An interactive dungeon where players can choose a path and use their character to battle.
 Interactive shops to empower your character.
 All done via text
   - Slots: A simple slot game to win artificial credits.
 Can trade Credits for prizes, which were mainly Discord DMs of various pictures.
+  - TwitterBot.py: Access and edit a Twitter account (Done before the Elon Musk API changes).
+This feature is currently out of order
+  - toJson: A simple converter of a list of ideas to Json, used for BingySync.
   - Many more for fun, smaller functions

 EddoBot2: A reworked version of EddoBot in the works.
 This focuses on cleaning up code and readability.